refuel-ai/autolabel/docs/guide/overview/tutorial-classification.md

 ## Start the labeling process
 Labeling with Autolabel is a 3-step process:

-* First, we specify a labeling configuration (see `config.json` below) and create a `LabelingAgent`
+* First, we specify a labeling configuration (see `config` object below) and create a `LabelingAgent`
-* Next, we do a dry-run on our dataset using the LLM specified in `config.json` by running `agent.plan`
+* Next, we do a dry-run on our dataset using the LLM specified in `config` by running `agent.plan`
 * Finally, we run the labeling with `agent.run`

 ### Experiment #1: Try simple labeling guidelines